So it turns out that the crypto market hasn’t gotten tired of canine-themed meme coins just yet.

 We have been seeing platforms come up with innovative solutions to minimize the transaction costs such as Nano, Monero, and many more.
 This will not only contribute to the growth of the crypto-economy but also promote the concept of green crypto.

-ImmuneBytes is a Blockchain security firm that employs the industry’s best tools and practices to provide comprehensive smart contract security audits.
+ImmuneBytes is a Blockchain audit firm that employs the industry’s best tools and practices to provide comprehensive smart contract security audits.
 We have a team of robust and experienced security professionals who are adept at their niches and provide you with quality service.
 We have worked on 175+ projects spread across the world on different Blockchain frameworks with some of the industry’s top firms and we continue to unfold the decentralized movement.

 We are also providing consultancy, coming up with a bug bounty platform, and also an insurance product to provide our clients with a hassle-free security product catalog.
 Stay tuned.